botwranglers/ocearch/README.md

  2. Which shark has been pinging the longest, and how long has that been?
  3. Which shark species has the most individual sharks tagged?
  4. What is the average length and weight of each shark species?
- 5. Which shark has the biggest geographic box (largest distance from min lat/lon to max lat/lon, not dist_traveled)?
+ 5. Which shark has the biggest geographic box (largest area calculated from min lat/lon to max lat/lon, not dist_traveled)?

 ### Hard Challenge